 Blue Badge Insurance spent some time with designer, artist and lawyer Carol for an exclusive two-part interview.
 In this piece, we speak to her about designing runway ready adaptive clothing designs.
-And in part two (watch this space) we talk to Carol about being an award winning artist despite her hands being paralysed.
+And in part two we talk to Carol about being an award winning artist despite her hands being paralysed.

 Interview with inclusive clothing designer, Carol Taylor

 In 2019 her designs caught the attention of the Mercedes-Benz Fashion Festival.
 The festival director, Lindsay Bennett invited her to design a nine-piece adaptive clothing collection to open a runway event at The Fantuzzo Brisbane.

 This was the first time Australian fashion week included people with disability and is notably the first of its kind for fashion inclusivity.
 It’s also the first time a national runway featured clothing by a disabled designer where every runway model has a visible disability.
 Carol explains “This milestone matters and it’s having a ripple effect.
 That’s positive change for people with disability and we just need to keep the ball rolling.”

 She describes “This year, for the first time AfterPays Australian Fashion week Sydney also featured models with visible disability on their runway.
 A giant leap forward and a historical moment for the Australian fashion landscape.
 There is still much to be done but Rome wasn’t built in a day.”

 Watch this video to see behind the scenes footage with Carol for the Mercedes-Benz Fashion Festival: